Michaelvll/michaelvll.github.io/_pages/about.md

 **My overall GPA is 92.47/100, Rank: 2/37**.

-Currently, I am a **visiting student** at MIT, working with Prof. [Song Han](https://songhan.mit.edu).
+Currently, I am a **Research Assistant** at MIT, working with Prof. [Song Han](https://songhan.mit.edu).

 I am interested in **efficient deep learning**, especially for **natural language processing** and **speech**, and **computer architecture**.

-I plan to pursue a CS Ph.D. that starts in the fall, 2020.
+I am applying for a CS Ph.D. program that start in the fall, 2020.

 ### Publications
 {% bibliography -f papers %}